quaintmercury/compiler_2019/docs/HOWTO-compile.md

         print("#Compilation complete")
 ```

-There is just one more thing we need, though:  We need to allocate a
+There is just one more thing we need, though:  We need a way to
-register to pass to as a target.
+ determine which registers to use.
 We've already created the list of
-available registers in the ```Context``` object.
+names of available registers in the ```Context``` object.
 We need to create
-two additional ```Context``` methods to manage registers.
+two additional ```Context``` methods to manage them.
 They
 are very simple ... their code is shorter than their
 docstrings.